 How to Record Journal Entries in QuickBooks

 You can make journal entries in QuickBooks to adjust or correct transactions and post entries that cannot be performed in other ways, such as adjustments to profit or loss.

 The journal entry process is fairly straightforward, but you can only make a journal entry for one customer or vendor at a time.
 If you want to correct multiple customer or vendor balances this way, you'll have to post separate entries.
-At this time, QuickBooks has not released a bulk entry option, although QuickBooks 2017 does introduce some time-saving data entry options.
+QuickBooks does not have a bulk entry option, although QuickBooks 2017 introduced some time-saving data entry options.

 What Is a Journal Entry?

 A general journal entry is an accounting transaction that is entered, or posted, directly to the general ledger.
 A company's general ledger acts as its main group of accounts used to record balance sheet and income statement transactions.